Hugo Porta

-Hugo Porta (born 11 September 1951) is a former Argentine Rugby Union footballer, an inductee of both the International Rugby Hall of Fame and IRB Hall of Fame, and one of the best fly-halves the sport has seen.
-During the 1970s and 1980s, he played 58 times for Los Pumas, captaining them on 34 occasions, including leading them during the first World Cup in 1987.
+Hugo Porta (born 11 September 1951) is an Argentine retired rugby union player.
+Considered one of the best fly-halves the sport has seen, he is an inductee of both the International Rugby Hall of Fame and IRB Hall of Fame.
+During the 1970s and 1980s, he played 58 times for Argentina, captaining them on 34 occasions, including leading them during the first World Cup in 1987.

 Porta made his international debut in 1971.
-His best performances came in the late 1970s and early 1980s, with 1977 draw with France, the Pumas' 1979 24–13 win against Australia, and a 21–21 tie with the All Blacks on 2 November 1985.
+His best performances for Los Pumas came in the late 1970s and early 1980s, with a draw with France in 1977, a 24–13 win against Australia in 1979, and a 21–21 draw with New Zealand in 1985.

 In December 2018, Porta was elected as president of Argentine sports club Banco Nación, where he spent his entire career as player.

 Career

 Porta was born in Buenos Aires.
 He played football (soccer) and almost signed for Boca Juniors but then changed to rugby union, joining Banco Nación.
 Porta made his debut for Argentina on 10 October 1971 against Chile in the starting line up.
 He earned another three caps that year in games against Brazil, Paraguay and Uruguay.
-The following year Argentina played two games against the South African Springboks in Buenos Aires.
+The following year, Argentina played two games against South Africa in Buenos Aires.

 Porta played seven times for the national team the following season, including matches against Romania as well as Ireland and Scotland XVs (non-cap).
-During the 1974 and 75 seasons, Argentina played four Tests against France.
-In 1976 games were also played against Welsh and New Zealand XVs (non-cap).
+During the 1974 and 1975 seasons, Argentina played four Tests against France.
+In 1976, games were also played against Welsh and New Zealand XVs (non-cap).
 Porta became the national captain in 1977, and in his first game in charge, led the Pumas against France.
 Argentina lost 3–26, with Porta getting Argentina's only points through a penalty goal.
-However, in the following match, the nations drew 18-all, Hugo providing all of Argentina's points through six penalties, as, for France, did Jean-Michel Aguirre, who also kicked six penalties.
+However, in the following match, the nations drew 18–18, Porta providing all of Argentina's points through six penalties, as, for France, did Jean-Michel Aguirre, who also kicked six penalties.

 Porta led Argentina in two matches during October 1978; against an England XV (non-cap) and Italy.
 The following season he led the Pumas against a New Zealand XV (non-cap) in a two match series.
-On 27 October 1979 Porta led Argentina to a victory over Australia in Buenos Aires, winning 24–13.
+On 27 October 1979, Porta led Argentina to a victory over Australia in Buenos Aires, winning 24–13.
 Porta kicked two conversions, one penalty and three drop goals to contribute 18 points during the match.
 Although the following leg was lost 12–17, the win became a landmark for Argentina.